simrailtools/backend/rest-api/sit-event-docs.md

     "online": true,
     // the id of the timezone where the server is located (string, not present if unchanged) "timezoneId": "+02:00",
+    // the new scenery of the server (enum [see definition above], not present if unchanged) "scenery": "WARSAW_KATOWICE_KRAKOW",
   }
 }
 ```